Gramli/WeatherApi/README.md

 ### Clean Architecture Layers

-The solution consists of four layers:
+* **WeatherAPI**
-* **WeatherAPI** - entry point of the application, top layer
+    This is the entry point of the application and the top layer, containing:

-	*  Endpoints
+    * Endpoints: Define and expose application routes.
-	*  Middlewares (or Filters)
+    * Middlewares (or Filters): Handle cross-cutting concerns like exception handling and logging.
-	*  API Configuration
+    * API Configuration: Centralized setup for services, routes, and middleware.

+* **Weather.Infrastructure**
-* **Weather.Infrastructure** - layer for communication with external resources like database, cache, web service..
+    This layer handles communication with external resources, such as databases, caches, and web services.
+It includes:

-	*  Repositories Implementation - access to database
+    * Repositories Implementation: Provides access to the database.
-	*  External Services Proxies - proxy classes implementation - to obtain data from external web services
+    * External Services Proxies: Proxy classes for obtaining data from external web services.
+    	* ** Weatherbit.Client** - A standalone project dedicated to communication with RapidAPI/Weatherbit.
-	*  Infastructure Specific Services - services which are needed to interact with external libraries and frameworks
+    * Infrastructure-Specific Services: Services required to interact with external libraries and frameworks.

-	* **Weatherbit.Client** - standalone project for communication with RapidAPI/Weatherbit
-* **Weather.Core** - business logic of the application
+* **Weather.Core**
+    This layer contains the application's business logic, including:

-	*  Request Handlers/Managers/.. - business implementation
+    * Request Handlers/Managers: Implement business operations and workflows.
-	*  Abstractions - besides abstractions for business logic are there abstractions for Infrastructure layer (Service, Repository, ..) to be able use them in this (core) layer
+    * Abstractions: Define interfaces and contracts, including abstractions for the infrastructure layer (e.g., services, repositories) to ensure their usability in the core layer.

-* **Weather.Domain** - all what should be shared across all projects
+* **Weather.Domain**
-	* DTOs
+    Contains shared components that are used across all projects, such as:

+    * DTOs: Data Transfer Objects for communication between layers.
-	* General Extensions
+    * General Extensions: Common utilities and extension methods.

 #### Horizontal Diagram (references)
 ![Project Clean Architecture Diagram](./doc/img/cleanArchitecture.jpg)